WCFB

-WCFB (94.5 MHz) is a commercial FM radio station licensed to Daytona Beach, Florida, serving the Greater Orlando area.
-WCFB is owned by Cox Radio and airs an urban adult contemporary radio format.
+WCFB (94.5 FM) is a commercial radio station licensed to Daytona Beach, Florida, serving the Greater Orlando area.
+The station is owned by Cox Media Group, and airs an urban adult contemporary radio format.
 Its studios and offices are located on North John Young Parkway in Orlando.
 On weekdays, WCFB carries the syndicated Rickey Smiley Morning Show, as well as an hour of urban contemporary gospel music at 5 a.m., and a Quiet Storm program at night.